The Queen turned away from the glass. Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

 "That doesn't matter," said the mirror.
 "She will not be able to resist you now.
 Send for her."

-The Queen rang the captain of the guard, and he entered.
-She clothed herself only in a light robe and he was unable to take his eyes off of the magnificent smoothness and whiteness of her exposed flesh.
+The Queen clothed herself only in a light robe in front of the captain of the guard, and he was unable to take his eyes off of the magnificent smoothness and whiteness of her exposed flesh.
 She ignored his stares.
-"I have had a change of heart," said the Queen.
+"I’ve had a change of heart," said the Queen.
 "Set my daughter free and bring her to me."

 "Oh my daughter," said the Queen.
 "My dear, dear daughter.
 How have you weathered these long months?"

 "Well enough, Mother," said the Princess.
 "Though imprisonment runs hard on everyone sooner or later."

 "Your prison is more lavish than the homes of some of the richest people in our kingdom," said the Queen.

 "Not yours," said the Princess.